Kaidenki/whatsapp-bot/README.md

 ## 📜 License

-This project is not yet licensed but don’t steal my code without giving me credits or my permission :)
+This project is not yet licensed but don’t use my code without giving me credits or my permission :)